 Leo II is a fantastic chair featuring some uncannily good engineering and the only manual standing wheelchair we’ve come across to date.

-It is recommended for users who weigh no more than 265 pounds, have a need for a standing chair, have the upper body strength to use the manual standing feature, and be able to afford it.
+Recommended For: users who weigh no more than 265 pounds, have a need for a standing chair, have the upper body strength to use the manual standing feature, and be able to afford it.
 That’s a long list, which makes this very much a niche product.
 An amazing one, but a niche product nonetheless.

 * Note regarding Brand Reliability: This metric is a measure of the strength and longevity of the brand, which by extension, is a measure of the level of support you can expect.